-The reality is that any business which engages an independent contractor is at risk of sham contracting.
-And there are big penalties for those who get it wrong!
-It is not enough to simply describe someone as either a ‘contractor’ or an ‘employee’.
-As one Judge colorfully put it, you “cannot create something which has every feature of a rooster, but call it a duck”.
+The reality is that any business which engages an independent contractor is at risk of sham contracting, and there are big penalties for those who get it wrong!
+It is not enough to simply label someone as either a ‘contractor’ or an ‘employee’.
+As one Judge colourfully put it, you “cannot create something which has every feature of a rooster but call it a duck”.

-Choosing to engage someone as an independent contractor or as an employee is a crucial business decision that will have far reaching implications for that individual’s rights and entitlements.
-There is a common misconception that because someone has an ABN they are an independent contractor.
-That is certainly not the case.
-Rather, the courts examine the totality of the arrangement and apply a multi indicia test when determining whether the relationship is an employment relationship governed by the fair Work Act or a true independent contracting arrangement.
+Choosing to engage someone as an independent contractor or as an employee is a crucial business decision that will have far-reaching implications for the respective individual’s rights and entitlements.
+There is a common misconception that because someone has an ABN that they are an independent contractor – this is certainly not the case.
+Rather, the courts examine the totality of the arrangement and apply a multi-indicia test when determining whether the relationship is an employment relationship governed by the Act, or a true independent contracting arrangement.

 Our Contractor Engagement Checklist is specifically designed to give you the tools you need to lawfully engage independent contractors.
 It contains an array of documentation, including:

 Recent decisions in both the UK and Australia indicate those who operate in the gig economy are at risk of sham contracting.
-But these developments are likely to have much wider implications for anyone who engages an independent contractor.
-At the very least, independent contracting arrangements are likely to continue to be the focus of much scrutiny as the gig economy continues to grow and the Senate Inquiry nears completion.
-Our advice?
-Act now to protect your business.
+These developments are likely to have much wider implications for anyone who engages an independent contractor.
+At the very least, independent contracting arrangements are likely to continue to be the focus of much scrutiny as the gig economy continues to grow.
+Businesses should seek specific advice before engaging someone on a contract basis to assess risk.